MarioCatuogno/Mappr.it/articles/database/dwh_architectures.md

 ## Useful readings

 - [**Fundamentals of DBMS**](https://www.amazon.com/Fundamentals-Database-Management-Systems-Gillenson/dp/0470624701) - A book that provides concise coverage of the fundamental topics necessary for a deep understanding of the basics of DBMS
+- [**The DWH toolkit**](http://www.kimballgroup.com/data-warehouse-business-intelligence-resources/books/data-warehouse-dw-toolkit/) - A classic guide to dimensional modeling which provides a complete collection of modeling techniques.